scott-jart-io/jart/README.md

 ----
 ## Super quick start

-[docker-jart-test](https://github.com/scott-jart-io/docker-jart-test) lets you run a simple echo server written with jart in a Docker container with no changes to your local system.
+[docker-jart-test](https://github.com/scott-jart-io/docker-jart-test) lets you run a simple echo server written with JART in a Docker container with no changes to your local system.

 ----
 ## Sample app quick start